chmouel/tekton-neat/README.rst

 Features
 --------

-* Like [kubectl neat](https://github.com/itaysk/kubectl-neat), `tekton-neat` would cleanup tekton yaml coming from live object and cleans it so you can easily reimport it or inspect it.
+* Like `kubectl neat <https://github.com/itaysk/kubectl-neat>`_, ``tekton-neat`` cleanup  a  yaml coming from a live object and cleans it so you can easily re-import or inspect it.

 Screenshot
 ----------